 - Submitting contract claims with intent to defraud the federal government,

 - Using interstate communications to submit bids and applications

 - Violation of SBA small business programs involving false certification information.

-Mail Fraud Penalties and Wire Fraud Penalties
+Intent to Defraud – Federal Mail Fraud Statute Penalties and Wire Fraud Penalties.

 - Restitution can be in addition to fines and usually a condition of probation.